Chinatown (1974 film): Plot

-Gittes confronts Evelyn about Katherine, whom she now claims is her daughter.
+Gittes confronts Evelyn about both Katherine, who she now claims is her daughter, and her husband, whom she denies murdering.
 Frustrated, he repeatedly slaps Evelyn until she breaks down and reveals that Katherine is both her sister and daughter; the girl's father is Cross, who impregnated Evelyn when she was 15.
-She tells Gittes that the glasses he found did not belong to Hollis.
+She tells Gittes that the glasses he found did not belong to Hollis, because he did not wear bifocals.

 Gittes arranges for the women to flee to Mexico and instructs Evelyn to meet him at her butler's home in Chinatown.
-He summons Cross to the Mulwray estate, having deduced that Cross dropped his glasses when he drowned Hollis in the pond.
+He summons Cross to the Mulwray estate, having deduced that Cross dropped his bifocals when he drowned Hollis in the pond.
 Cross reveals that he is behind both the water shortage and the land grab in the Northwest Valley.
 Once the land is his, he will obtain a contract from the city to build a reservoir there.
-He discredited and killed Hollis when the latter came close to uncovering the plan.
+He discredited and killed Hollis when the latter came close to uncovering the scheme.

-At gunpoint, Cross and Mulvihill force Gittes to take them to Chinatown, where the police are waiting.
+Cross has Mulvihill take the glasses from Gittes at gunpoint.
+Gittes is then forced to drive them to the rendezvous in Chinatown, where the police are waiting.
 Escobar detains Gittes as Cross attempts to claim Katherine.
-Evelyn shoots Cross in the arm and tries to escape with Katherine, but the police open fire, killing Evelyn.
+Evelyn shoots Cross in the arm and tries to escape with Katherine, but the police open fire, killing her.
 Cross takes a distraught Katherine away, and Escobar orders Gittes released.
-As the traumatised Gittes is led away by his associates, one tells him, "Forget it, Jake.
+As Gittes is led away by his associates, one tells him, "Forget it, Jake.
 It's Chinatown."
 (Note: The film title and the oft-quoted line "Forget it, Jake, it's Chinatown," almost certainly refer to "Old Chinatown", or at least the popular perception thereof.
 Old Chinatown was gradually demolished, starting in 1933, to allow for construction of Union Station, with the grand opening of "New Chinatown" in 1938.)